EvanChengDesign/reading-notes/code-101-class-02.md

 # Reflection & Discussion

-### Command Line Tutorial

-Sure, here's a notes outline of the text from the provided link:

-Title: Linux Command Line Tutorial
+## Command Line Tutorial

-I. Introduction to the Command Line
+**I. Introduction to the Command Line**

-Explanation of the command line interface (CLI) Advantages of using the command line
+* Explanation of the command line interface (CLI)
+* Advantages of using the command line
-II.
-Basic Navigation
+**II.
+Basic Navigation**

-Commands:
+-Commands:
-pwd: Print Working Directory
+-pwd: Print Working Directory
-ls: List Files and Directories
+-ls: List Files and Directories
-cd: Change Directory
+-cd: Change Directory
-mkdir: Make Directory
+-mkdir: Make Directory
-rmdir: Remove Directory
+-rmdir: Remove Directory
-Examples of usage for each command
+-Examples of usage for each command
-III.
-More on Files and Directories
+**III.
+More on Files and Directories**

 Commands:
 cp: Copy Files